philippmuench/eden/README.md

 ## FAQ

- > Should one upload raw sequencing reads or (partially) assembled sequences?If one is preferred, why?

-Currently, EDEN is optimized to work with assembled input files.
-Inside EDEN we use HMMER to find gene families found in the input sequences, here we check also for a overlap of the HMM model and the input sequences.
-If the input sequences are too small this filter process may be too stringend.

 > What is the minimum fold-coverage of a given gene family below which meaningful analysis is not possible?